Charlie Kolar: Professional career

+Baltimore Ravens

 2022 season

 Kolar was selected by the Baltimore Ravens in the fourth round, 128th overall, of the 2022 NFL draft.
 He was placed on injured reserve on August 31, 2022.
 He was activated on November 8.

 Kolar made his NFL debut in Week 17 against the Pittsburgh Steelers, but played in only two snaps.
 In Week 18 against the Cincinnati Bengals, he recorded his first career catch as part of a day in which he caught four passes for 49 yards from Anthony Brown in a 16-27 loss.

 2023 season

 Kolar was the third tight end on the depth chart behind Isaiah Likely and Mark Andrews.
 He mainly played on special teams and did not see heavy usage on offense.
 Andrews suffered a severe ankle injury in the Ravens' Week 11 34-20 win over the Cincinnati Bengals and missed the rest of the regular season.
 As a result, Kolar had increased playing time, recording three starts in the last six games.
 In Week 17 against the Miami Dolphins.
 He caught his first career touchdown on a 19-yard reception from Tyler Huntley in the fourth quarter of a 56-19 blowout win.
 He finished the regular season with seven receptions for 87 yards and a touchdown.